Photos from this trip can be found here.

-Finally we were able to tag a peak somewhere in the Cascades with the decent weather over the past weekend.
-Three weekends in a row hiking in Eastern Washington was beginning to take its toll.
+Finally we were able to bag a peak somewhere in the Cascades with the weekend’s decent weather.
+Three weekends in a row hiking in Eastern Washington had begun to take its toll.

 My second time up this peak and first time for the pups.
 The first time NF-9703 was gated at Standup Creek, so I brought my hike to ride to the trailhead.
 Back then the weather was less than ideal and with a whiteout view on the summit.